 For those of you out of the loop, Steven Universe is a Cartoon Network series created by Rebecca Sugar, who previously worked on Adventure Time.
 It chronicles the adventures of a young boy, Steven Universe, who is raised by three alien warriors, Garnet, Amethyst, and Pearl, after his mother, Rose Quartz, gave up her life to give birth to Steven.
 Rose led a rebellion against the tyrannical government of the Gem Homeworld in a colossal war that took place on Earth thousands of years ago, effectively saving the planet from total destruction.
 But that's just barely scratching the surface of this remarkable show.

 Steven Universe is a surprisingly adult series, and it often deals with complicated themes such as post-traumatic stress disorder (PTSD), puberty, and same-sex relationships in a way that is both subversively educational for children and thought provoking for grown-ups.
 And sometimes there's also really awesome singing.
-Keep reading for 11 times when Steven Universe tackled incredibly adult themes.

 In the Season 4 episode, "Mindful Education," viewers learn that Connie instinctively threw a kid at school to the ground after bumping into him, and she's plagued with guilt.
 This leads to a massive amount of mental instability when she and Steven train as their fusion, Stevonnie.
 Because of the nature of fusion, both individuals need to be balanced emotionally and understand that they can't ignore their feelings.